Spectral-Aligned Pruning for Universal Error-Correcting Code Transformers: Analysis

 Figure~\ref{fig:spectrum_vs_mask} illustrates how spectral similarity~\eqref{eq:spec_sim} between bipartite graphs predicts pruning mask similarity.
 The pruning mask similarity is measured using the Jaccard similarity between structured pruning masks.
 For readability, we annotate each point with an index, and the corresponding list of code pairs is provided in Appendix~\ref{app:pair_list}.

 The results reveal a strong positive relationship: code pairs with higher spectral similarity tend to yield more similar pruning masks.
-A linear fit captures this trend well, with a Pearson correlation coefficient of $\rho=0.94$, indicating a tight alignment between spectral similarity and pruning mask overlap.
+A linear fit captures this trend well, with a Pearson correlation coefficient of $\rho=0.88$, indicating a tight alignment between spectral similarity and pruning mask overlap.
 This empirical result supports the design of SAP, showing that the bipartite graph spectrum serves as a compact and scalable criterion for identifying which previously computed pruning mask is likely to be compatible with a new code.
-We additionally evaluate alternative structural similarity measures (see Appendix~\ref{app:alt_similarity}).
-The proposed spectral similarity provides the most consistent alignment with pruning mask overlap among the evaluated similarity measures.